While We Bleed, Opening Scene: “No Witnesses”

 “Very well.
 You are dismissed.”
 She turned to the attendants behind her.
 “Clear the room.”

-They all snapped a smart salute and retired into an adjacent room.
+They all snapped a smart salute and retired into an adjacent room in the tower.
 The heavy oaken door rumbled shut.
 Sul waited until the echo of their heavy boots died away completely before daring to exhale fully.
 “Charming help you keep,” Sul said.

-Baroness Foncesca stepped toward him, a hint of anticipation in her eyes.
+“But your skill with a blade is anything but.
+And you’re accounted a master of disguises.
+Not to mention blackmail, kidnapping, extortion, and…getting in and out of tight spots.
+So many talents.”
+Foncesca stepped toward him with anticipation in her eyes.
 The promise of danger their business carried, it seemed, excited her.
 “Do you have it?”
 Her mouth hung open just a bit.

-The baroness reached out, hesitant, halfway toward the package, then drew back.
-“You…you’re sure it’s legitimate?”
+The Baroness reached out, hesitant, halfway toward the package, then drew back.
+“You…you’re sure it’s genuine?”

 “The alchemist I took it from was, enough to throw his life away over it.”